- The Importance of Interviewing Multiple Real Estate Agents

 Comparing Realtor’s Commission Rates

-Realtors and real estate agents are paid based on an average 5.46% commission rate of the final sale.
+Realtors and real estate agents are paid based on a commission rate of the final sale.
 For example, the commission payment on a house that sold for $100,000 is, on average, $5,000 to $6,000.

 This commission is then split between your agent, the opposing buying/selling agent, and the Brokerage attached to your home’s sale.

-Each realtor involved in the real estate transaction will receive a commission payment of 2-3% of the purchase price of the home.
-In our previous example, if the total commission payment was $5,000, then the buyer’s agent and the seller’s agent would each receive $2,500.
+Each realtor involved in the real estate transaction will receive a commission.
+In our previous example, if the total commission payment was $5,000 on a $100k home, then the buyer’s agent and the seller’s agent would each receive $2,500.

-Considering this is how realtors make their money, they may try to negotiate the highest rate they can on the final sale of your home.
+Considering this is how realtors make their money, they may set their rate high.
 Just because an agent won’t lower their commission rate doesn’t mean they aren’t easy to work with.

 Many agents know the work they put in and aren’t willing to cut their services to offer a lower commission payment option.